Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-healthcheck-port.{port} |

-You need a public subnet to create a load balancer with a public IP.
-In the NAVER Cloud Platform console VPC environment, navigate to
+A public subnet is required to create a Load Balancer with a public IP assigned.
+In the NAVER Cloud Platform console, navigate to

-> Services > Networking > VPC > Public IP to request a public IP, and assign it to the load balancer.
-If no public IP is specified, a new public IP is applied.
+> Services > Networking > VPC > Public IP to request a public IP, and assign it to the Load Balancer.
+If no public IP is specified, a new one will be requested.

 2. Private Subnet

-For more detailed example of setting instance properties, see Load Balancer properties settings examples.
+For detailed examples of configuring instance properties, see Load Balancer properties settings examples.

-Check external IP of the created load balancer instance
+Check the external IP of the created Load Balancer instance

 $ kubectl --kubeconfig $KUBE_CONFIG get svc example-service

-The external IP of the instance is displayed in the EXTERNAL-IP column.
-Below is an example viewing an external IP using the command.
+The external IP of the instance will be displayed in the EXTERNAL-IP column.
+The following is an example of retrieving the external IP using the command.

 $ kubectl --kubeconfig $KUBE_CONFIG get svc example-service